Just found out you have…High Blood Pressure?

 Either way, it’s definitely a lifestyle that takes some getting used to.

-If you actually care, you began to reevaluate the things that you eat, as well as a number of bad substances that you’re ingesting.
+If you actually care, you began to reevaluate the things that you eat, as well as the number of bad substances that you’re ingesting.
 If not, then I’ll be the first or one of many to tell you that you should.
 In fact, you should probably start taking action sooner than later.

 As hard as it seems, it’s really not.
 I’ve been on the DASH diet, cutting salt out right away, for seven years now and I’ve managed to bring my BP down to Prehypertension from Stage 2.
-And the reason it wasn’t hard was because I really wanted it, my family supported me and I learned how to eliminate some of the bad while still keeping the flavor…that’s tolerable for me.
+And the reason it wasn’t hard was that I really wanted it, my family supported me and I learned how to eliminate some of the bad while still keeping the flavor…that’s tolerable for me.
 So, it’s possible for you to do the same and gain a better handle on the reigns of your BP.

 Thanks to the Huffington Post, we’ve compiled a few ideas of what types of foods you should integrate into your diet plan to immediately start reducing your blood pressure: